flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

         userAuth:
           openId:
             # 2. Put the URL of the OpenID Connect provider.
+            #    baseUrl: https://<keycloak-url>/auth/realms/<keycloak-realm> # Uncomment for Keycloak and update with your installation host and realm name
             #    baseUrl: https://accounts.google.com # Uncomment for Google
             baseUrl: https://dev-14186422.okta.com/oauth2/default # Okta with a custom Authorization Server
             scopes: